Yahweasel/transavormer/docs/AV-CRASH-COURSE.md

  * YUV and the closely related YCbCr.
 Y stands for luminance (somehow), i.e., lightness.
 U and V (or Cb and Cr) describe the color as two degrees of rotation.
-In short, if RGB color is the description of a color vector by its lenght in each axis, then YUV is a description of the same color vector by its length (Y) and rotation about two axes (U and V, or Cb and Cr).
+In short, if RGB color is the description of a color vector by its length in each axis, then YUV is a description of the same color vector by its length (Y) and rotation about two axes (U and V, or Cb and Cr).
 The important part is that this separates a single dimension of lightness from two dimensions of color in a more efficient way than HSL.